doublewelp/Kink.bundle/README.md

 **Why did you write this?
 The Plex team said they're going to transition from the old Python agent framework to _something new_.**

-This took about 8 hours to write and got me to learn new things (and also to hate the Plex team, thanks for killing the agent documentation page, it was a treat to learn Python syntax from a decade ago and to figure out undocumented APIs by looking at other agents).
+This took about 8 hours to write and got me to learn new thing.
+And also to hate the Plex team, thanks for killing the agent documentation page, it was a treat to learn Python syntax from a decade ago and to figure out undocumented APIs by looking at other agents.

 **Is this secure?**